 diep~haven, festival of contemporary creation, comes to Sheffield Park

 Art comes across the Channel this year as Sheffield Park and Garden takes part in diep~haven, festival of contemporary creation that will be running throughout this summer.
-Artist, Gabriela Albergaria will be creating a piece inspired by the nature and surroundings of this historic garden.
+Visit to see what artist, Gabriela Albergaria has created, inspired by the nature and surroundings of this historic garden.

 The diep~haven festival is an annual cross-channel contemporary art festival which takes place in East Sussex and Normandy, France.
 The 2018 theme is ‘Terra Firma’, exploring the relationship between humans and the landscape.

-We are pleased to welcome Portuguese artist, Gabriela Albergaria, to Sheffield Park in February.
+We are pleased to welcome Portuguese artist, Gabriela Albergaria, to Sheffield Park and Garden.
 Having worked across the world, she uses photography, drawing and sculpture to explore gardens and cultural landscapes as elaborate constructs and environments for cultural and social processes.

 " I’m interested in visiting places that were transformed by man.
 This can be a historical garden, or even a quarry.
 I like to see the place, spend some time there, collect photos, drawings and material elements like stones, leaves, etc. To get information of the history of the place and hear stories about the place.
 The contemporary reality of the place is ultimately what I usually end up working with.
 But it’s on this border between the history of the place and the present use that I like to concentrate."